NBA Rumors: L.A. Lakers Regret Dumping D’Angelo Russell To Brooklyn Nets In 2017

 — New York Post Sports (@nypostsports) March 18, 2019

-Based on his current performance, the Lakers must be starting to regret trading D’Angelo Russell to the Nets in the 2017 NBA offseason.
-If they have kept Russell on their roster, the Lakers might have decided to pick Jayson Tatum over Lonzo Ball in the 2017 NBA Draft.
-Ball is definitely not a bad acquisition for the Lakers, but as of now, no one can deny the fact that Tatum is a much better player and has higher superstar potential.
+Based on his current performance, the Lakers may be starting to regret trading D’Angelo Russell to the Nets in the 2017 NBA offseason.
+If they had kept Russell on their roster, the Lakers might have decided to pick Jayson Tatum over Lonzo Ball in the 2017 NBA Draft.
+Ball is definitely not a bad acquisition for the Lakers, but as of now, no one can deny the fact that Tatum is a much better player — and appears to have higher superstar potential.

 Nets Head Coach Kenny Atkinson shared the same sentiment as Coach Doc Rivers, saying that players have a different developmental window.
 However, Atkinson thinks that being in the “right place” is also a huge factor in a player’s development.
-If D’Angelo Russell wasn’t traded to the Nets, it remains a big question mark if he’ll also be having the success he’s currently experiencing right now.
+If D’Angelo Russell hadn’t been traded to the Nets, it remains a big question mark whether or not he’d have the same success that he’s currently experiencing right now.